exmelendez/sbcs-show-ticketing/README.md

 I was approached by the Arts Department asking for a way to place barcodes on student show tickets for tracking and to prevent double useage.

 ## The Process
-In its initial state, the ticker holder's information must be manually typed in specified columns on the spreadsheet.
+In its initial state, the ticket holder's information must be manually typed in specified columns on the spreadsheet.
 When ready to make use during a show, a dropdown button must first be clicked at the top, titled "Ticket Tools" followed by a button titled *Ticket Redeem*.

 ![Ticket Tools Button](https://i.imgur.com/r0oqfYI.png)